Faculty Distance Learning Workgroup

 Digital/Online Learning Forum

-The Faculty Distance Learning Workgroup hosted a lively open forum to discuss and learn more about digital and online learning initiatives.
+The Faculty Distance Learning Workgroup recently hosted a lively open forum to discuss and learn more about digital and online learning initiatives.
 Panelists included:

 - Gad Allon, Professor, Managerial Economics and Decision Sciences, Kellogg